 Poor communication between site and head office staff is the second problem of identification sub process once the event occurred the concerned party need to communicate the event earlier and as soon as possible .Insufficient construction contract knowledge by project site staff the third major problem.
 A difficulty in detecting any problem on site which potentially becomes a claim was also a challenge.

-4.5.2 Challenges (Contractors)
+4.5.2 Claim Notification Challenges (Contractors)

 Table4.
 7 challenges of claim notification process